betaflight/betaflight/docs/development/CodingStyle.md

 }
 ```

-If it is followed by an `else` or `else if` that shall be on the same line, again with the opening brace on the same line.
+If the closing brace is followed by an `else` or `else if` that shall be on the same line, again with the opening brace on the same line.
 ```
 if (x is true) {
     we do y